A New Geometric Morita Invariant for Higher Rank Graph $C^*$-algebras: Preliminaries

 \subsection{Kumjian-Pask algebras}

 Kumjian-Pask algebras are an algebraic analogue of higher rank graph $C^*$-algebras.
-Many of the results about $k$-graph $C^*$-algebras in Section \ref{sec: ME} are true for the associated Kumjian-Pask algebra as well.
-Therefore, we provide a brief overview of the topic here.
-For a more detailed introduction to Kumjian-Pask algebras, we refer the reader to \cite{KPAlgebras}.
+We provide a brief overview of Kumjian-Pask algebras here.
+For a more detailed introduction, we refer the reader to \cite{KPAlgebras}.

 \begin{defn} \cite[Section 3]{KPAlgebras} Let $\Lambda$ be a $k$-graph and $\Lambda^{\neq \mathbf{0}} := \{\lambda \in \Lambda : d(\lambda) \neq \mathbf{0}\}$.
 For each $\lambda \in \Lambda^{\neq \mathbf{0}}$, there exists a \textit{ghost path}, denoted $\lambda^*$.
 If $v \in \Lambda^0$, $v^* = v$.
 For $\lambda \in \Lambda^{\neq \mathbf{0}}$, we set $d(\lambda^*) = -d(\lambda)$, $r(\lambda^*) = s(\lambda)$, and $s(\lambda^*) = r(\lambda)$.
 For the set of ghost paths, we write $G(\Lambda)$.
 For composition on $G(\Lambda)$, we set $\lambda^*\mu^* = (\mu\lambda)^*$ where $\lambda, \mu \in \Lambda^{\neq \mathbf{0}}$ and $r(\mu^*) = s(\lambda^*)$.
 The factorization rules of $\Lambda$ induce similar factorization rules on $G(\Lambda)$. \end{defn}